-(ii) 'Forgiveness is important in Silas Marner.'
-Write about some of the times in the novel when characters forgive or are forgiven.
-In your answer you should refer to events in the novel and its social, cultural and historical context.
+(ii) Show how George Eliot creates sympathy for the character of Silas Marner in the novel.
+Remember to support your answer with reference to the novel and to comment on its social, cultural and historical context.
 [20 + 4]

 Marks for spelling, punctuation and the accurate use of grammar are allocated to this question.